Audrey-netizen/fashion_fundamentals_for_trans_fems/general_guides/ffftf1_basics.md

 want a wardrobe of one colour, and they don’t want to just wear their clothes in the same combination, so items and thus colours get mixed and matched.

+## Black

-With that said, I will go against these statements/wants for the first piece of
+Scrap that, I will go against those statements/wants for the first piece of
 advice: just buy black.
 When I say colour yeah that includes black and white and greys, but anyways why is the advice “just buy black” and not any other colour?
 Well, black is overall for the most clothing articles and fashion niches and